multiplemonomials/Recipes/Main Courses/Yellow Curry.md

     4. Prepare the veggies so that they're ready to add when you need them.
     5. Preheat a large pot over medium heat.
     6. Open up the coconut milk can and stir it so that it's ready to add.
+2. Pan-fry the green beans, carrots, bell pepper, and onion until softened, about 5 minutes.
+Then, transfer to a prep bowl.
-3. Add the potatoes and onions into the pot along with a bit of coconut oil.
-Pan fry for a few minutes until the potatoes are starting to get soft (you should be able to stick a fork through them but they should still be a bit tough).
+3. Next, add the potatoes to the pot along with a bit of coconut oil.
+Cover and cook, stirring every few minutes.
+Continue until the potatoes are starting to get soft (you should be able to stick a fork through them but they should still be a bit tough).
-4. Add the curry paste plus 2 tbsp coconut milk and fry for a few minutes, until aromatic.
+4. Add the curry paste plus 2 tbsp coconut milk to a clear spot in the pot and fry for a few minutes, until aromatic.
 5. Add the remaining coconut milk and the vegetable broth.
 Stir and bring to a simmer.
-6. Add all the veggies into the pot, and simmer until they are cooked to the desired level of tenderness.
-Check after 15 min and see if it's ready or not (I'd recommend trying a potato and a carrot to make sure they are done).
+6. Simmer over medium-low heat until potatoes are tender and edible (it should take about 10 minutes).
-7. While the veggies are simmering, prepare your tofu or fake meat (e.g. by steaming or pan frying it).
+7. While the broth is simmering, prepare your tofu or fake meat (e.g. by steaming or pan frying it).
-8. Once the veggies are done, add the tofu/fake meat, soy sauce, sugar, and lime juice.
+8. Once the potatoes are done, add the veggies, tofu/fake meat, soy sauce, agave, and lime juice.
 9. Remove from heat, stir, and taste for salt/seasoning.
 10. Serve!
 Make sure to add rice, cilantro, lime wedges, and/or chili flakes if using!